bobllor/macdeploy/README.md

 # Usage

-The server is expected to be ran inside a ***private network***, and should not be exposed publically to the Internet.
+The server is expected to be ran on a ***private network*** and <u>*should not be exposed to the Internet*</u>.

+## Clients

+The client devices must be on the same LAN, VLAN, subnet, etc... as the server.
+In other words, on the same network.